bulletmark/docker-machine-add-ssh/README.md

                   machine command
   -B, --nobackup  do not create a backup file
   -S, --nostrict  disable strict host key check

+Note you can set default starting arguments in ~/.config/docker-machine-add- ssh-flags.conf.
 ```

 See the latest documentation and code at